Blades of Courage: Plot

 The film is about Lori Laroche, a young figure skater from Peterborough, Ontario.
 In her debut at the 1985 Canadian Figure Skating Championships, Laroche (Christianne Hirt) places third.
-At the banquet to announce the team that will attend the World Figure Skating Championships, Stuart Carmody (Cec Linder) the president of the Canadian Figure Skating Association, decides to send Christa Simmons, the Canadian champion, and Laroche instead of the silver medalist, Tara Lynn (Owens Shelley-Lynn Owens).
+At the banquet to announce the team that will attend the World Figure Skating Championships, Stuart Carmody (Cec Linder) the president of the Canadian Figure Skating Association, decides to send Christa Simmons, the Canadian champion, and Laroche instead of the silver medalist, Tara Lynn (Shelley-Lynn Owens).

 Tara Lynn's coach, Bruce Gainor (Colm Feore) is furious, and pulls Carmody aside.
 Carmody assures Gainor this is a good idea.
 Carmody also tells Gainor the CFSA would like to team up Gainor and Laroche.

 After a rough start in the compulsories, Laroche places 10th overall at the worlds after the freeskate.
 The Canadian Figure Skating Association offers to pay for her training costs and new coach, Bruce Gainor, in Toronto.
 Laroche's overbearing mom, Carla (Rosemary Dunsmore) is excited, while her dad, Ron (Tom Butler) is less than thrilled at the idea of their young daughter moving away from home in the middle of the school year.
 Reluctantly, Ron agrees.
 At the Peterborough Arena, Carla tells Anna Petrie (Patricia Hamilton) about the coaching change.
 Anna is upset, and she tells Carla both of them have been fired and the CFSA is in charge now.

 Gainor's coaching techniques are tough compared to how Laroche was treated by her old coach.
 No matter what Gainor does, nothing will make Laroche cave to his training methods.
 He tells David Frye (Stuart Hughes) he's going to "nuke" her.
 Gainor signs Laroche up for Skate Hamilton.
 After Laroche skaters, Gainor starts to point out the flaws in her program and character until Laroche is crying and screaming.
 He comforts Laroche after his outburst.

 Gainor and choreographer, Denise, come up with a plan for Laroche to do a triple Salchow in her program for Canadians.
 Even though Laroche protests, Gainor is adamant she does it.
 When Laroche falls, Gainor tells her, "if you fall, you repeat the jump again and again until you get it right."
 As Denise is about to leave the ice, Gainor says he'd like to see her in his office.

 Laroche meets Donny Hackett (Stephen Marshall) in school.
 Laroche is walking out of a classroom after a teacher is reprimanding her for falling asleep in class.
 Hackett asks Laroche for an autograph, and she scribes down a profane note.
 Despite Laroche's snubs, Hackett keeps trying to flirt with Laroche.